apikzorian/P5-VehicleDetectionFinal/README.md

 ## Feature Extraction
 (Code for this section can be found in `extract_features()` in `lesson_functions.py` on line 51) We began by applying feature extraction techniques to our data.
 Our data was provided by Udacity, and featured about 8,000 images, split up into vehicles and non-vehicles.
-Vehicles images can be found in here [here] (https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip), while non-vehicle images can be found in the `non-vehicles` [here] (https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) .
+Vehicles images can be found in here [here](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip), while non-vehicle images can be found in the `non-vehicles` [here](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) .
 Below are two examples of vehicle and non-vehicle training images, respectively:

 ![alt tag](https://s24.postimg.org/6di7d6wfp/image0944.png)